dkbalachandar/effective-java-notes/README.md

 5. For any non-null reference value x, x.equals(null) must return false.

 #### Item 12: Always override toString
-The general contract for toString says that the returned string should be “a concise but informative representation that is easy for a person to read.
+The general contract for toString says that the returned string should be “a concise but informative representation that is easy for a person to read".
 Providing a good toString implementation makes your class much more pleasant to use and makes systems using the class easier to debug.

 #### Item 13: Override clone judiciously
 A better approach to object copying is to provide a copy constructor or copy factory.
 A notable exception to this rule is arrays, which are best copied with the clone method.